Key concepts

 ---|---|

-Service account | An account for issuing authentication tokens to call KakaoCloud APIs - User-created and not an actual IAM user account - ID format: {user-defined}-project-name@kc.serviceaccount.com |
+Service account | An account for issuing authentication tokens required to call KakaoCloud APIs - Created by users and not a real IAM user - ID format: {custom-input}-project-name@kc.serviceaccount.com |

 Service account credentials

-For more details on managing service account credentials, refer to Manage service account.
+For more information, see Manage service account.

 Service account quota

-Each service account can have up to 2 IAM access keys and 2 S3 access keys per key type.
+Up to 100 service accounts can be created per project, including inactive accounts.
+Each service account can have up to 2 IAM access keys and 2 S3 access keys.
+Service accounts themselves are not counted toward the quota.

 Service agent account

-A service agent account is automatically created when using certain KakaoCloud services.
+A service agent account is automatically created when you use certain KakaoCloud services.
+It is used by KakaoCloud to directly access resources in the background or to perform user requests.

 IAM role